jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 #### Copy assets to build folder

  Copy task will copy the assets and source code from source folder to build folder and then to distribution folder.
 Nod's built in file system api is very low level and because of that often painful to use.
-We use ```fs-jetpack``` module which gives more convenient API to work with file system.
+We use ```fs-jetpack``` module, which gives more convenient API to work with file system.
 Visit [github](https://github.com/szwacz/fs-jetpack)  page for more details.

 **Installation**
 	{% highlight javascript %}